deepgram/web-next/content/blog/posts/say-what-you-mean-navigating-critical-conversations-scott-sandland-ceo-cyrano-ai-project-voice-x/index.md

   - project-voice-x
 seo:
   title: "Say What You Mean: Navigating Critical Conversations - Scott Sandland, CEO, Cyrano.ai - Project Voice X"
-  description: "'Say What You Mean: Navigating Critical Conversations " presented by Scott Sandland, CEO of Cyrano.ai, presented on day one of Project Voice X. "
+  description: "Say What You Mean: Navigating Critical Conversations presented by Scott Sandland, CEO of Cyrano.ai, presented on day one of Project Voice X. "
 shorturls:
   share:
   twitter: